pulsar-xliu/Field_MSP_sample/README.md

     SampleA.mrt   MSPs in Sample A "the fiducial sample" SampleB.mrt   MSPs in Sample B "a list of all the radio MSPs in the Galactic field" SampleC.mrt   MSPs in Sample C "a list of all MSPs in globular clusters"

+A Python notebook (Show_MSP_Samples.ipynb) is also provided for visualizing the data.